Llucs/SpeedCool-Magisk-Module/README.md

 - ❄️ Reduce CPU and GPU overheating
 - 🧠 Free up RAM for a lighter experience
 - ⚡ Make the system faster, smoother, and more responsive

 ---

-# ⚠️ SpeedCool version 2.2 is not working, for now use version 2.1

----